Gum Grafting for Function & Esthetics – Vancouver Burnaby Periodontist

 What does gum grafting treatment involve?

 Once the need for gum grafting surgery has been determined, there are several treatments the dentist will want perform before gum grafting takes place.
 First, the teeth must be thoroughly cleaned supra and subgingivally to remove calculus (tartar) and bacteria.
-The dentist can also provide literature, advice and educational tools to increase the effectiveness of homecare and help reduce the susceptibility of periodontal disease in the future.
+The dentist can also provide literature, advice and educational tools to increase the effectiveness of home care and help reduce the susceptibility of periodontal disease in the future.
 The gum grafting procedure is usually performed under local anesthetic.
 The exact procedure will depend much on whether tissue is coming from the patient’s palate or a tissue bank.
 Initially, small incisions will be made at the recipient site to create a small pocket to accommodate the graft.
 Then a split thickness incision is made and the connective tissue graft is inserted into the space between the two sections of tissue.
 The graft is usually slightly larger than the recession area, so some excess will be apparent.
 Sutures are often placed to further stabilize the graft and to prevent any shifting from the designated site.
 Surgical material is used to protect the surgical area during the first week of healing.
 Uniformity and healing of the gums will be achieved in approximately six weeks.

 Some of the most common types of gum grafting:

 Free gingival graft – This procedure is often used to thicken gum tissue.
 A layer of tissue is removed from the palate and relocated to the area affected by gum recession.
 Both sites will quickly heal without permanent damage.
 The soft tissue in the oral cavity is classified as either keratinized or nonkeratinized based on the presence of keratin in the epithelium.
 In health, the soft tissue immediately around the teeth is keratinized and is referred to as keratinized tissue or gingiva.

 Subepithelial connective tissue graft – This procedure is commonly used to cover exposed roots.
 Tissue is removed fairly painlessly from the outer layer of the palate and relocated to the site of gum recession.